Core Lessons

 Vulnerability: yes!
 Shame: no.

 Vulnerability, however, will be involved in this Series.
 Vulnerability is a big part of learning and trying new things — this is a safe place for everyone to learn.
 Vulnerability is taking stock of where you are now and help you map out where you want to be.
 Being vulnerable is scary.
-But it shouldn’t be lonely: we all have data confessions that would love to talk about and get help with, if only our scientific culture said that was OK; if only we knew how to articulate our questions and have someone to ask.
+But it shouldn’t be lonely: we all have data confessions that we would love to talk about and get help with, if only our scientific culture said that was OK; if only we knew how to articulate our questions and have someone to ask.
 This is a place to share our vulnerabilities to ignite real change.
 Ask questions.
 Whether it’s a keyboard shortcut or philosophy of data workflows, ask and let’s talk about it.

 Everyone is welcome here